vnukovmikhail/pyqt6-python/README.md

 ## Information

-### This is simple calculator, program was created as my university project, its open source soo... u can use it for personal purposes.
+### This is simple text redactor, program was created as my university project, its open source soo... u can use it for personal purposes.

 ## Installation